stefan-hoeck/idris2-tutorial/src/Tutorial/Interfaces.md

 type `a`.
 This signature can be read as: "Given an implementation of interface `Comp` for type `a`, we can compare two values of type `a` and return an `Ordering` for these."

-We expect Idris to come up with a value of type `Comp a` on its own, whenever we invoke `comp`.
+Whenever we invoke `comp`, we expect Idris to come up with a value of type `Comp a` on its own, hence the new `=>` arrow.
 If Idris fails to do so, it will answer with a type error.

 We can now use `comp` in the implementation of related functions.
 All we have to do is to also prefix these derived functions